 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.

-Annual donors/scholars luncheon honors scholarships worth $335,000
+Annual donors/scholars luncheon honors scholarships worth more than $378,000

 “It’s a great event when we can celebrate the success of our students but also recognize the donors for their support,” said Dr. Chris English, SCC President.
 “You’re impacting the lives of many every day.
 We live by the community college theme of meeting students where they are and taking them as far as they can go.”